Burgess997/Javascript-Calculator/README.md

 # Javascript-Calculator
-A calculator with simple functionality written in javascript.
+A calculator with simple functionality written in javascript.git